-Cook the ravioli in boiling salted water for 5 to 7 minutes or until al dente.
-Drain them and toss with a little olive oil to keep them from sticking while you prepare the sauce.
+Cook ravioli in boiling salted water for 5 to 7 minutes or until al dente.
+Drain and toss with a little olive oil to keep them from sticking while you prepare the sauce.

 Serve immediately, garnished with the roasted vegetables and freshly grated Romano cheese.

 In separate bowls, (to keep the beets from bleeding into the other vegetables) toss each vegetable in a little olive oil and salt and pepper.
 Spread in a single layer on a baking sheet and cook until yams are tender and Brussels sprouts are crispy on the edges, about 15 minutes.

 Source: Demonstrated on KING 5's "Gardening with Ciscoe" show which aired on October 12, 2007